Home

 Not included in tour price

-Flight, food and drinks, admissions, National Park fees, excursions, personal spending
+Flight, food and drinks, admissions, National Park fees, excursions, luggage transport, personal spending

 Tour itinerary

-If you're continuing on our West Coast Tour then you can spend the day visiting Tasmania's second largest city, nearby Launceston.
+If you are continuing onto our West Coast Tour than you could spend the day visiting Tasmania's second largest city, Launceston (pop.
+80,000).

 back to previous page